PrivacyTestDriver/phishphillet/docs/_posts/2022-12-01-phisher-pride.md

 entry, sounds like a very good possibility.

 ## Some kind of Conclusion
 Even though this phishing email was much more well thought out than that insult mentioned in the last entry of the series, if you stop and examine it -- without first clicking on its links -- you can still identify it as such rather quickly, without needing to tear down through its raw contents.
-Don't get me wrong: doing that is fun, but if you are trying to go trhough your daily routine and see this email, in less than 5 minutes you can make a call of whether it is legit or suspicious.
+Don't get me wrong: doing that is fun, but if you are trying to go through your daily routine and see this email, in less than 5 minutes you can make a call of whether it is legit or suspicious.

-Ok, more if you have to wait on the phone listening to elevator music to talk to a company to verify if they sent said email.
+OK, more if you have to wait on the phone listening to elevator music to talk to a company to verify if they sent said email.